 We love baby showers.
 There are few occasions in life that are so full of love and excitement.
 And cute baby things.
+Preparing for newborn triplets with the right nursery is crucial.
 If you’re organising a shower for one of your bezzies we’ve got some ideas you’re going to want to steal.
 Take it from us, if you include just one of these in her shower, you’ll have a lovely day.
 Do them all and you’ll go down in history as the best mate ever.
 So get your organising-head on and take some notes:

 Fill your venue with fresh flowers.
 This is a foolproof way to make the occasion feel super special.
 Get friends to help you gather the mum-to-be’s favourite flowers from the market and arrange them around the place – it will look and smell incredible.